Monitor Your Security Operations Activities

 The following card allows you to easily identify the most targeted areas in your organization during a specified time range.

 The Security Operations Activity dashboard displays the number of investigations that were reopened across each alert type over a selected period of time, providing you with visibility into the efficiency of your team and potential areas for improvement.

-Reopened investigations mean that the resolution performed, which includes whitelisting options, was done incorrectly at the time of closing.
+Reopened investigations mean that the resolution performed was done incorrectly at the time of closing.
 This type of error indicates inefficient security operation and should be minimized.